florentc/xob/README.md

     echo 43 > /tmp/xobpipe

-Adapt this use-case to your workflow (scripts, callbacks, or keybindings handled the window manager).
+Adapt this use-case to your workflow (scripts, callbacks, or keybindings handled by the window manager).

 ### Ready to use volume bar